 * If you weren’t paid to follow them, would you choose them to lead you?

-Consider carefully inverting a bunch of commonly held recruitment norms, so they work for you and not against.
 We’ve looked at the benefits of going against the grain before, with an article containing Entrepreneurial Advice from Tim Ferriss.

 And what happens when you’re in an environment based on internal networking, trust and unintrusive management?

 For one thing, you’ll find churn’s generally lower.
 For another, time served’s usually above average across the board.

 Despite what even the most fanciful recruitment adverts tell you.
 In fact you’ll be lucky if you do it by year three.
 It’s more about committing to a long-term approach that will serve you well.

 Let’s say when you’re starting out in your market you’ve got ten competitors.
 You’re in a niche you like.
 You’re consistent.
 And you manage your clients and candidates well.

 In theory, if you’re making placements regularly, you’ll have five competitors in your second year.
 By year 3, less still.
 The idea’s that by the time you hit years 5 and 6, you’ll have a single rival or stand unopposed in your market.

 And your billings will reflect that.